This learning scavenger hunt for preschoolers is one of our 32 scavenger hunt ideas for kids, and one of my absolute favorites.

 The challenge day was to “Go on a Hunt”.
 And that’s what we did.

-A letter and number scavenger hunt around the house.
+A letter and number scavenger hunt for preschoolers to match!

 I hid the foam letters and numbers around the house during nap.
 When Henry awoke, he was ready for his hunt to begin.